dinaayoub/data-structures-and-algorithms/javascript/code-challenges/graphs/README.md

   3. Include the weight of the connection in the returned collection
 5. Size()
   1. Returns the total number of nodes in the graph
+6. breadthFirst()
+  1. takes in a node
+  2. prints out the breadth first graph traversal from the given node

 ## Approach & Efficiency